stanton26/AppDefense/labs-partner/vpn-lab.md

 In this lab exercise we will be showing how you can establish network connectivity to another SDDC hosted on VMC on AWS.
 We will go through the steps to configure a policy based L3VPN.

 This lab requires the interaction of only one group member per SDDC.
-(Students who will not be hands on keyboard should follow the steps inputed by their team members)
+(This step requires the interaction of only one student.
+Plase decide between you and your partner who will performing this step)

 This lab is a prequisite for the Site Recovery Lab